karenliberman/Simple_Maps-6.009_Project/README.md

 # Simple_Maps-6.009_Project
  Shows you the shortest and the fastest path to a given destination from a starting point.
+All the relevant code is in lab.py